thomas-brink/CAT-HCOT/README.md

 ### CAT.py

 This file includes the CAT algorithm that we apply to CAT-HCOT and the flat CAT-HCOT baseline.
 Note that a single run of the CAT algorithm computes a node- and day-specific threshold.
 Implementing CAT in our framework thus requires multiple runs of the CAT algorithm (for each node on each day with NMLNP).
 The code file consists of two main functions:
-- opt_threshold(probs, node, day, certainty, option = 2, steps = 100): CAT for HCOT, using the hierarchy from our report.
+- opt_threshold(probs, node, day, certainty, option = 2, steps = 100): CAT for HCOT, using the hierarchy from the research paper.
-- flat_thresholds(probs, node, day, certainty, steps = 100): CAT for flat HCOT, using the flat hierarchy from our report.
+- flat_thresholds(probs, node, day, certainty, steps = 100): CAT for flat CAT-HCOT, using the flat hierarchy from the research paper.

 ### HCOT.py

 This file includes the HCOT algoritm together with functions to test and evaluate the performance of this algorithm.
-The code in this file applies thresholds obtained via the CAT algorithm and works with the three-level tree-based class hierarchy for product orders as defined in the research paper and as optimised in the 'validation' code.
-Therefore, when running this code, we apply CAT-HCOT as defined in the research paper.
+The code in this file applies thresholds obtained via the CAT algorithm and works with the three-level tree-based class hierarchy for product orders as defined in the research paper and as optimised in the validation phase.
+Therefore, when implementing this code, we apply CAT-HCOT as defined in the research paper.
 The code in this file consists of the following functions:
 - ClassHierarchy(root): Class with all functions to construct a hierarchy which is thereafter used for HierarchicalClassifier, main function:
   - add_node(children, parent): function to construct the hiearchy.
-By calling this function you can create a children-parent relationship in the tree.
+By calling this function, you can create a children-parent relationship in the tree.
 - HierarchicalClassifier(class_hierarchy): Class with all functions to train and test a hierarchical classifier, the main functions are:
   - fit_classifiers(classifiers): function to fit the classifier per parent node, the input is a dictionary with the parent nodes as keys and values the classifiers.
   - fit(X, y): Train the hierarchy with X and Y. The classifiers at each parent node are trained with the acutal training labels.